-My coaching philosophy is centered around consistency and communication.
-Running is a process and consistency matters most.
-I’m here to help find the balance within training and life that allows for steady volume week after week.
-Frequent communication via email, text, and phone calls gives me the necessary feedback to create and adjust the plan as needed, while also providing you with support and encouragement.
+My main goal is to build a trusting and supportive relationship with each runner I coach.
+I’m here to do more than fill out a training plan.
+I provide ongoing support and encouragement via regular check-ins throughout the training process.
+I strive to help each runner find the balance within training and life that allows for consistent volume and purposeful workouts week after week.
+Frequent communication via email, text, and phone calls is critical, because it gives me the necessary feedback to create and adjust the plan as needed.